-It is worth noting that as our new approach builds on the same identifying assumption as the standard approach, it will not (necessarily) differ in terms of estimated reform effects.
-Indeed, if our graphical validation exercise carries through, we can use the standard approach to translate the observed reform effects into an aggregate income elasticity.
-However, without validation, any aggregate elasticity driven by the standard approach may just be produced by changes in trend differentials within the validation region, which is a strong indication of violations of the identifying assumption.
-We illustrate this issue empirically in Section 4 along with the practical implementation of our new approach.
+It is worth noting that as the regression in equation (10) fundamentally is the same as in the standard estimation strategy (Gruber & Saez, 2002; Kleven & Schultz, 2014), the estimated elasticities from our approach will not (necessarily) differ from the standard estimation strategy.
+However, without the validation provided by step 2, any aggregate elasticity from the standard estimation strategy may just as well be produced by changes in trend differentials within the validation region, which is a strong indication of violations of the identifying assumption.
+We illustrate this issue empirically in Section 4.

-Extensions and Additional Considerations
+2.6 Extensions and Additional Considerations